Out of Antarctica.

 Deception Island has an ominous name and an even more forbidding landscape.
 Signs of human habitation can be seen from a long since defunct whaling station.
 The last eruption in the 1960s coated the island in a dark volcanic rock that creates a beautiful but eerie contrast to snow that settles into the folds of the landscape.
 Adding to the eeriness, beaches steam from where the heated waters from the geothermal activity meet the cold Antarctic waters.
 In some ways, this was a perfect last visit, which brought home the fragility of Antarctic region and its stark beauty.

 The journey back across the Drake Passage was relatively calm and despite this, seabirds and land were a welcome site.
-I can imagine it was a welcome site to seafarers of earlier days that had to contend with much harsher conditions due to lack of advancements in technologies and comforts to which we had access.
+I can imagine it was a welcome site to seafarers of earlier days that had to contend with much harsher conditions due to lack of technologies and comforts to which we had access.

 There is so much to process on a trip such as this; the stark beauty of the Antarctic desert, the power of the weather and ice, its vastness and stillness, its vulnerability and fragility which stirs a desire to protect.
 It changes you in unexpected ways some of which I am still reflecting on and continuing to learn from the experience of the journey.